 Chocolate has long been called a “no-no” where skin health is concerned.
 Though there has been no link found between chocolate and cystic acne, there is a link between caffeine and the hormones that can lead to an outbreak.

 In addition to getting rid of foods that may be causing cystic acne, you can also try eating more foods that have the vitamins and nutrients you may be lacking.
 Because cystic acne is often caused by hormone imbalances, try eating foods that are rich in vitamin B6.
 These include bananas and whole grain cereals.
 It’s also a good idea to eat more high fiber foods and antioxidants that reduce inflammation.

-- Medications from your doctor.
 In some cases, your doctor may be able to prescribe certain drugs that can help prevent cystic acne from forming.
 The most common medicines used to treat this condition are birth control pills and antibiotics.
 There are also some medicines that will cut the amount of oil that your glands produce, but these have been linked to serious side effects.
 In some cases, doctors will give patients an injection directly into the cyst.
 This type of treatment can be quite painful.

-- Topical treatments.
 There are many deep cleaning washes and lotions that can help to thoroughly clean your skin of oil and debris and prevent the bacteria that causes cystic acne.

-The Best Foods to Eat to Heal Cystic Acne
+The Best Foods for Cystic Acne

 In addition to staying away from foods that can make cystic acne worse, there are foods you should add to your diet to help clear a cystic acne breakout.
 There is a proven connection between eating healthy foods and preventing inflammation that causes a breakout.
 Some of the foods that have been shown to be of the greatest help include: